RobotsAndFlames/Python-ArcadeAcademy/01_GitHub_Introduction/README.md

 Follow these steps to check out the project from GitHub.

+* Create an account at https://github.com/
+  * Check your email and verify your account
+  * Send your email to one of the [owners](https://github.com/orgs/RobotsAndFlames/people) in order to be able to contribute to the project
 * Install git on your machine: https://git-scm.com/download
   * Start or re-start Code
 * Open Terminal in Code: